walker-tx/book-club-typescript/README.md

 const sdk = new BookClub({ debugLogger: console });
 ```

-You can also enable a default debug logger by setting an environment variable `BOOKCLUB_DEBUG` to true.
 <!-- End Debugging [debug] -->

 <!-- Placeholder for Future Speakeasy SDK Sections -->